 If you do book, you need to aim to arrive at the Hot Springs early.
 You wonít have trouble parking (they have an overflow car park) but some parks are a longer walk than others, and if you arrive after your booking time, they wonít let you in.

 So how much does it cost?
 You can see a full schedule of fees here.
-Children under four are pretty cheap at $5 each, but family entry (2 adults and 2 children) is $115 on peak, and $95 off peak.
+Children under four are pretty cheap at $5 each.
+Adult entry fees start from $25 early bird, and children over the age of 5; $20.

 Finally, be prepared.
 Take a water bottle each: if you are mostly in the warm pools you will all need it, and thereís nothing worse than dehydrated and headachy children.
 Take some snacks.
 Thereís a restaurant on site that has lovely food, but it does charge accordingly and most children wonít appreciate the menu.
 There are walking paths that mean you could be super prepared and take a picnic lunch (make the most of your entry fee!) but at a minimum Iíd recommend taking some fruit or muesli bars.